Coalition casualties in Afghanistan: Denmark

 Denmark, a NATO member, sent 9,500 personnel to Afghanistan between January 2002 and 1 July 2013.
 They were mostly stationed in Helmand province as part of NATO's International Security and Assistance Force (ISAF).

 Denmark's first three deaths were the result of an accident during the disposal of a Soviet-era anti-aircraft missile in 2002.
 With a new mandate issued by the Danish parliament in 2006, Danish military operations transformed from relatively safe non-combat operations in the centre of the country to combat operations alongside the British contingent in the violent southern Helmand province.
-37 soldiers have been killed in various hostile engagements or as a result of friendly fire, and 6 have been killed in non-combat related incidents, bringing the number of Danish fatalities to 43, being the highest loss per capita within the coalition forces.
+37 soldiers were killed in various hostile engagements or as a result of friendly fire, and 7 were killed in non-combat related incidents, bringing the number of Danish fatalities to 44, being the highest loss per capita within the coalition forces.
 In addition, 214 soldiers were wounded in action and injured.

 In addition, one Danish EUPOL civilian staff member was killed in 2014 in Kabul.